Back to Research

 118,813 sq km EEZ: Bangladesh's Sovereign Maritime Territory

-Despite these landmark rulings, Bangladesh has yet to enact a Maritime Spatial Planning Act.
-The absence of a legal framework creates conflicts between trawler fishing grounds and artisanal fisher zones, between proposed offshore wind sites and shipping corridors, and between conservation areas and extractive activities.
-Only 8 of 26 designated offshore blocks have been meaningfully explored.
+Bangladesh has yet to enact a Maritime Spatial Planning Act.
+The absence of a legal framework creates overlapping conflicts: trawler fishing grounds clash with artisanal fisher zones, proposed offshore wind corridors are undefined, and conservation areas have no binding enforcement mechanism.
+Only 8 of 26 designated offshore blocks have been meaningfully explored, a ratio that reflects both unfavourable production sharing contract terms and the absence of a National Maritime Authority with regulatory power over all marine economic activities.

 Bay of Bengal Resources

-The Bay of Bengal contains significant hydrocarbon reserves (estimated 5.0 Tcf of natural gas), heavy mineral sand deposits along the continental shelf, and one of the world's largest mangrove ecosystems (the Sundarbans, 6,017 sq km).
-Marine protected areas currently cover 4.0% of the EEZ, far below the CBD Kunming-Montreal target of 30% by 2030.
+The Bay of Bengal contains significant hydrocarbon reserves (estimated 5.0 Tcf of natural gas per Petrobangla/BAPEX), heavy mineral sand deposits along the continental shelf, and one of the world's largest mangrove ecosystems (the Sundarbans, 6,017 sq km on the Bangladesh side).
+Marine protected areas currently cover 4.0% of the EEZ, far below the CBD Kunming-Montreal Global Biodiversity Framework target of 30% by 2030.

 Catch Volumes, Shrimp Exports, and Sustainable Management